pingcap/docs/faq/deploy-and-maintain-faq.md

 > **Warning:**
 >
-> It is not recommended to deploy TiDB using TiDB Ansible since TiDB v4.0.
-[Use TiUP to deploy TiDB](/production-offline-deployment-using-tiup.md) instead.
+> We do not recommend you to deploy TiDB using this method.
+It is suitable for situations where the central control machine has no external network.
+For details, see [Deploy TiDB Offline Using TiDB Ansible](https://docs.pingcap.com/tidb/stable/offline-deployment-using-ansible).

 ### How to deploy TiDB quickly using Docker Compose on a single machine?

 You can use Docker Compose to build a TiDB cluster locally, including the cluster monitoring components.
 You can also customize the version and number of instances for each component.
 The configuration file can also be customized.
 You can only use this deployment method for testing and development environment.
-For details, see [Building the Cluster Using Docker Compose](/deploy-test-cluster-using-docker-compose.md).
+For details, see [TiDB Docker Compose Deployment](/deploy-test-cluster-using-docker-compose.md).

 ### How to separately record the slow query log in TiDB?
 How to locate the slow query SQL statement?